 Students will evaluate cultural diversity from worldview, anthropological, psychological, sociological, and theological perspectives to promote healthy cross-cultural experiences and build a dynamic inclusive learning community among heterogeneous groups of people.
 This course sensitizes students to various assumptions and beliefs individuals use when making sense out of the world and develops specific multi-cultural competences in student affairs.
 Students registered in this section will participate in a global practicum experience during which the skills learned throughout the semester will be applied in an international setting.
-Students may only earn credit for HED 520 or HED 520G.
+Students may only earn credit for HED 520 or 520G.

-HED 525 - Leadership and Governance in Higher Education
+HED 526 - Multicultural Leadership and Governance in Higher Education

-Students will develop an in-depth understanding of organizational theory in higher education and how various governance models influence practice.
-Students will also explore the ways governance models influence the flow of communication and how communication shapes the culture of an institution.
+Through the lenses of equity centered/multicultural leadership, students will develop an in-depth understanding of organizational theory in higher education and how various governance models influence inclusive practice.
+Students will also explore the ways governance models influence the flow of communication and how engaging multiple perspectives in communication shapes the culture of an institution.